 Examples of services include:

-If you have questions in relation to discrimination, you should contact the Equality Authority at Birchgrove House, Roscrea, Co.
-Tipperary or 2 Clonmel Street, Dublin 2.
+If you have questions in relation to discrimination, you should contact the Irish Human Rights and Equality Commission 16-22 Green Street, Dublin 7.

-While the Equality Authority can provide you with information and assistance, it is the Equality Tribunal where official complaints in relation to equality legislation can be lodged.
-The Equality Tribunal is the impartial forum to hear or mediate complaints of alleged discrimination under equality legislation.
+While the Irish Human Rights and Equality Commission can provide you with information and assistance, it is the Workplace Relations Commission where official complaints in relation to equality legislation can be lodged.
+The Workplace Relations Commission is the impartial forum to hear or mediate complaints of alleged discrimination under equality legislation.
 It is independent and quasi-judicial and its decisions and mediated settlements are legally binding.